GR Supra (2019-)

 If your car has failed and needs work, in most cases you’re allowed one free MOT retest as long as your car doesn’t leave the MOT test centre.
 In that case, you have to ask the MOT garage to make the repair.

 If your car is found to have a fault categorised as ‘dangerous’, you must get this fixed at the garage where you took the MOT test.
 You’re not allowed to drive the car away until its fixed, even to a different garage, unless you tow it there.
-You can drive to a different garage for a ‘major’ fault, however.
+You can drive to a different garage for a ‘major’ fault, however, provided your existing MOT test certificate is still in date.

 For a select few failure points, such as emissions or headlight aim, you’re allowed to take your car elsewhere to be repaired.
 You will still be entitled to a free partial MOT test, provided that you return to the original test centre before the end of the next working day.
 If you fail to return in time, you’ll have to pay the full amount.